NickBergersen/INFO-5940-Codespace/README.md

 Added two dependencies to support RAG functionality:

-chromadb - Vector database for document storage and retrieval sentence-transformers - For generating document embeddings using HuggingFace models
+chromadb - Vector database for document storage and retrieval sentence-transformers - For generating document embeddings using HuggingFace (LangChain) models

 All other dependencies were already included in the provided requirements.txt file.
 .devcontainer/devcontainer.json